 Regarding natural habitats and biodiversity, given the nature of the project, the direct influence area concerns existing roads.
 Consequently, a rapid biological assessment has been carried out to draw the ecological profile of the adjacent areas to the concerned roads.
-The field investigation did not aim for an exhaustive inventory of the biodiversity of the project area but a general overview of present species (mainly flora) and habitats.
-The studied roads involve a path that is already under anthropogenic influences.
-The roads are mainly bordered by human settlements and agricultural lands.
-The assessment showed that the main encountered socio-economical activities that are adjacent to the studied roads are mainly commercial units (restaurants, gas stations, clothing stores, pharmacies etc.), residential areas, places of worship (mosques and churches), schools, agricultural lands (agricultural terraces, fallow lands, cultivated trees) in addition to unproductive areas (vacant lands).
+The field investigation did not aim for an exhaustive inventory of the biodiversity of the project area but a general overview of present species (mainly flora) and socio-economical activities.
+The assessment showed that the studied roads are mainly bordered by commercial units (restaurants, gas stations, clothing stores, pharmacies etc.), scattered residencies, places of worship (mosques and churches), woodlot (riparian formations along the Assi river), schools, agricultural lands, and unproductive areas (vacant lands).
 In this context, the area does not provide an important habitat for a large variety of flora and fauna, because it is highly degraded due to human activities surrounding the roads.

-Finally, a socio-economic assessment (desk study) was conducted in the project area to map the demographic, social, and economic baseline conditions at the level of Baalbek Caza.
-A set of social indicators were investigated including Baalbek's demographic profile (age and gender distribution), employment and livelihood, the availability of public and private education and health institutions, the global level of education (educational attainment) and standards of public health, access to public utility and community services, land use patterns, archeology and cultural heritage, and impacts of the Syrian crisis.
+Finally, a socio-economic assessment (desk study) was conducted in the project area to map the demographic, social, and economic baseline conditions at the level of Hermel Caza.
+A set of social indicators were investigated including Hermel's demographic profile (age and gender distribution), employment and livelihood, the availability of public and private education and health institutions, the global level of education (educational attainment) and standards of public health, access to public utility and community services, land use patterns, archeology and cultural heritage, and impacts of the Syrian crisis.